-- Letter Stories: "d," "f," and "l" (wrapped in colorful paper or placed in a decorative container; wrapping and container are optional) - Gather materials for differentiated small group instruction (see Differentiated Small Groups: Work with Teacher) - Keyword Picture Cards: "d," "f," and "l" (one of each for teacher to display) - Articulatory Gestures chart (to post) - Snapshot Assessments (optional) - Enlarged poem: "An Afternoon Swim" (for teacher to display) - Poem: "An Afternoon Swim" (one per student) - Poetry notebooks: Each student needs a spiral or composition book with a copy of the poem glued or taped inside, or else a loose copy of the poem in a plastic sleeve - "d," "f," and "l" handwriting papers - Large pointer (optional; for teacher to point to words in poem as the class recites) - Highlighter, highlighter tape, or Wikki Stix®w (one for teacher to circle the letter in poem) - Writing utensil (optional; for students to circle the letters in their poetry notebook or on their loose copy of the poem; one per student) - Letter Formation Guidance document (standalone document for teacher reference; see K-2 Skills Resource Manual) - Hand mirrors (optional; one per student or set of partners to see mouth movements)
+- Letter Stories: "k" and "y" (wrapped in colorful paper or placed in a decorative container; wrapping and container are optional) - Gather materials for differentiated small group instruction (see Differentiated Small Groups: Work with Teacher) - Keyword Picture Cards: "k" and "y" (one of each for teacher to display) - Articulatory Gestures chart (to post) - Snapshot Assessments (optional) - Enlarged poem: "Can a Yak Jump Up?" (for teacher to display) - Poetry notebooks: Each student needs a spiral or composition book with a copy of the poem glued or taped inside, or else a loose copy of the poem in a plastic sleeve - Copies of handwriting papers for "k" and "y" (one per student) - Poem: "Can a Yak Jump Up?" (one per student in their poetry notebooks)